bonniee/strangeloop-workshop/README.md

 # Part 3: Cross-platform and Platform-Specific Code

+## iOS- and Android-specific code

-- [ ] Make a component that renders different on iOS and Android (different background colors, perhaps?)
+- [ ] Make a component that renders differently on iOS and Android (different background colors, perhaps?)
 - [ ] Using the CutePhotos example as a guide, implement multiple screens in the Weather app, using the appropriate components for iOS and Android, respectively

+## Update the weather app

 - [ ] Update your app to make the multiple screens actually useful!
 Display weather forecasts for the previous 5 locations

 # Bonus exercises